Believe (The Chemical Brothers song): Music video

 The video was premiered on MTV on 18 March 2005.
-The music video for the song was directed by Dom and Nic, contains scenes filmed at the now defunct MG Rover Longbridge plant (now owned by SAIC) and different parts of London.
-It starts out with a man watching women in an exercise video dance on a window TV in a store, possibly spoofing the then-recent video for Eric Prydz's single "Call on Me".
+The music video for the song was directed by Dom and Nic, contains scenes filmed at the now defunct MG Rover Longbridge plant in Birmingham (now owned by SAIC) and different parts of London.
+It starts out with British actor, Luke Varley watching women in an exercise video dance on a window TV in a London street store, possibly spoofing the then-recent video for Eric Prydz's single "Call on Me" with a woman's face becoming a frumpy middle-aged woman's face possibly screaming; "fuck your pig face".
 The man turns out to be a paranoid factory worker terrified of the automated assembly robot he operates, possibly under the influence of hallucinogenic drugs or possibly painkillers, as he has a cast on his left arm.

 He imagines the machines watching and threatening him, seeing them outside the factory, chasing him before disappearing.
-Finally, even after quitting his job, the man is pursued to the top of the building by one of the arms, where it lunges at him before disappearing.
-He runs onto the street, and sees multiple machines lumbering toward him, and his view of the world (in actuality the Welbeck Street car park) disintegrates into a mess of geometric shapes and colours.
-He collapses, laughing hysterically as robots disappear once again.
+Finally, he admits his problem to his supervisor (with The Chemical Brothers seen on a computer monitor behind them) even after quitting his job, the man is pursued at London Underground stations of Maida Vale and Goodge Street, and then from at Tottenham Court Road to the top of a high-rise building by one of the arms, where it lunges at him before disappearing.
+He runs onto the street, and sees multiple machines lumbering toward him, and his view of the world disintegrates into a mess of geometric shapes and colours.
+He collapses in a state of disassociate state of fugue, laughing hysterically as robots disappear once again, with the structural honeycombs of the Welbeck Street car park come off psychedelically and then he becomes serious again.

 The video won a MTV Europe Music Award for Best Video at its 2005 MTV Europe Music Awards.